youshitsune/doit/README.md

 ### Binary
 You can just install binary for your system from releases.

-Write a config on /etc/doit/config.yaml
+Write a config on in the same directory as executable.
 ```yaml
 port: "3333"
 username: "default"